andrearaponi/dito/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.